Fern Hill Burlington Campus

 Families choose Fern Hill Burlington not only because of its educational excellence, but because our campus is warm and inviting with indoor and outdoor spaces rich with purpose.

-Our 33,000 square foot Burlington campus opened in 1999 and is easily accessibly from the QEW, 403, 407, North Service Road and King Road.
-The school is tucked away on 22 acres of land, providing a country feel in the middle of the city — towering trees, large open playing fields and a one-of-a-kind outdoor Field Studies centre.
+Our 33,000 square foot Burlington campus opened in 1999.
+Despite being minutes from the QEW, 403, 407, North Service Road and King Road, the school is safely tucked away, with 30 acres of land providing a country feel in the middle of the city — towering trees, large open playing fields and a one-of-a-kind outdoor Field Studies centre.

-Students can burn off energy, shoot hoops, play baseball or soccer and meet with friends during recess.
-Child-size Muskoka chairs in the light-filled hallways and original works of art hanging on the walls create a creative, social environment that inspires learning and creativity.
+Students can burn off energy, shoot hoops, play baseball or soccer and meet with friends on our rolling school grounds.
+Light-filled hallways and original works of art hanging on the walls create a creative, social environment that inspires learning and creativity.
 Individual classrooms are tranquil spaces and each one offers a view onto the ravine.

 Our state-of-the-art facility includes a fully equipped gymnasium, computer lab, science lab, music and art studios, a field station and engaging early-learning classrooms.